aleks-2a/fjord-gatsby/src/pages/posts/moving-to-new-york.md

   square miles (784 km2), New York is also the most densely populated major city in the United States.
 date: '2018-01-23'
-thumb_img_path: images/5.jpg
-thumb_img_alt: Brooklyn Bridge at daytime
-content_img_path: images/5.jpg
 featuredImage: ../../images/5.jpg
+featuredImage_alt: Brooklyn Bridge at daytime
 seo:
   title: Few Things I Wish I Knew Before I Moved to New York
   description: A cautionary tale about life in New York